liscory/Purwadhika-JCDS-Final-Project/README.md

 # V. Evaluation

-We used CatBoost Regressor as our final model as it gives the best r-squared (R²) results in both training and validation set and the lowest MAE compared with other models.
+We use CatBoost Regressor as our final model as it gives the best r-squared (R²) results in both training and validation set and the lowest MAE compared with other models.
 In this project, we are expected by the business user to make an initial model with Mean Absolute Error (MAE) metrics of ±12% to mean property price and Median Absolute Error of ±12% to median property price.